- Where to Buy Meat Online: 12 Best Meat Delivery Services - April 12, 2023

 Answer: This is a true head-to-head comparison of a great steak.
 A ribeye will have more internal marbling and fat, giving it a ton of flavor, a smooth texture, and a lot of tenderness.
 For those who really want a lot of beefy taste, the ribeye is one of the best options.

 A Kansas City strip has a band of fat running along the side, but much less in the middle.
 It still has an excellent texture and flavor as well as a lot of juicy, savory taste, but it isn’t as powerful as the ribeye.

-There’s no difference between a Kansas City strip and a New York strip, so stop fretting about which you should order.
+There’s no difference between a Kansas City strip and a New York strip steak, so stop fretting about which you should order.
 You’ll enjoy both.
 If you see both on a restaurant menu, ask the chef to clarify the difference according to them.